geogaddialex/poolLeague/README.md

 	Colours for TNSR, wins to #1, etc (10 diff colours, colour users cell based on which % group they're in)

 Features:
+	Sort tables by headers
-	Friendly league that never resets
+	Hovering a user should show their opponent count for that season Friendly league that never resets
 	Option on All Time to include friendlies
 	Filter recent games